ekomsSavior/ekomsSavior/README.md

 Cybersecurity isn’t about fear—it’s about **love, care, curiosity, and protection**.
 I approach hacking the same way I approach motherhood and art: with passion, empathy, and a desire to understand what lies beneath the surface. 💗

 I believe that femininity is not a weakness in tech—it’s a *superpower*.
 Softness is strength.
-Playfulness is brilliance.
-And pink is just another color of power 💕
+Playfulness is brilliance 💕

 ---